Kozea/Pynuts/doc/Advanced tutorial.rst

 - Create an instance of EmployeeView
 - Call the create method of EmployeeView.
-- reate a new document, if the employee `create_form` is validated.
+- Create a new document, if the employee `create_form` is validated.
 - Finally, redirect to the list of employees

 When the document is created for the first time, Pynuts make an initial commit of the folder which contains the model in a new branch.